opengenomebrowser/opengenomebrowser/README.md

 ### Metadata (NOTE: these specifications are not final!)

 ##### Notes:
--    paths are relative to the member folder, i.e. it's fine to have files in a subfolders of the member folder
+-    paths are relative to the genome folder, i.e. it's fine to have files in a subfolders of the genome folder
 -    date format: `"%Y-%m-%d"`, i.e. `2000-12-31`

 ##### strain.json: